 During the process, your brewing water’s residual alkalinity can have a significant impact on the pH of the mash.
 The pH of the mash is critical.
 It impacts the activity of enzymes, such as amylase, that convert the starches in the grains into fermentable sugars (wort).

-Adjusting brewing water to suite a beer style
+Adjusting brewing water to suit a beer style

 Treat your beer like food and take the following in to account: